Artoniks/ArtOniks/README.md

 ###

 <p align="left"> I am a beginner developer.
 My journey began at Dragomanov University, where I studied to become a teacher of geography and English.
 I could not focus on pairs, and I memorized Html tags in my head 🤓.
 At that moment, I realized that it was worth trying myself in this direction.
-Then it began - Unrelenting the desire to prove to myself that I can master something new, new courses, continuous learning, working on mistakes, understanding algorithms 🤯...<br> And in the end, I'm here, that's why "<Hello World!/>" 👋 </br>
+Then it began - Unrelenting the desire to prove to myself that I can master something new, new courses, continuous learning, working on mistakes, understanding algorithms 🤯...<br> And in the end, I'm here, that's why "Hello World!" 👋 </br>
  p>

 ###